{{ post.title }}

 {{ post.excerpt }}

 Read full storyIn English, we use the past perfect simple to describe an event in the past that occurred before another event in the past.
-We recommend tackling the past perfect simple once your student becomes comfortable using the past simple and the present perfect simple.
-Scroll down for a free, downloadable past perfect simple lesson plan!
+We recommend the past simple and the present perfect simple as pre-requisites.
+Scroll down for a free, downloadable lesson plan!

 Reminder: with an Off2Class account, you can find our past perfect simple lesson content (VS 6.1 – Past-Perfect-Simple-1 and VS6.2 – Past-Perfect-Simple-2) in the Verbs Simple category on our Teacher tab.
 If you haven’t yet set up your account, be sure to get set up on our Home page.
 Here’s a short summary of what you can expect to find: